cramen/nas_torrent_uploader/README_en.md

 The program consists of two components:
 1. **Server-side** — Docker container that runs on your NAS and receives uploaded torrent files
 2. **Browser plugin** — adds "Upload to NAS" buttons next to torrent download links on tracker websites

+**Important:** This tool only uploads torrent files to your NAS.
+To start downloading the actual torrents, you need to configure your torrent client (e.g., qBittorrent) to automatically pick up torrent files from the corresponding directories.

 ## Benefits